Kateřina Siniaková: 2024: Two major doubles titles & No. 1, Olympic gold in mixed-doubles

+2025: Tenth major in doubles, first mixed title at Wimbledon

+Partnering Taylor Townsend, Siniaková claimed her 10th major doubles title by winning the Australian Open, defeating Hsieh Su-wei and Jeļena Ostapenko in the final.

+In her next tournament, the Linz Open, she played alongside Zhang Shuai and reached the semifinals, where they lost in three sets to Luisa Stefani and Tímea Babos.

+Back alongside Taylor Townsend, Siniaková won the doubles title at the Dubai Championships, defeating Hsieh and Ostapenko in the final in a repeat of the previous months' Australian Open championship match.

+Siniaková won her first Grand Slam mixed doubles title at the 2025 Wimbledon Championships with Dutch Sem Verbeek.

+Reunited with Barbora Krejčíková, she won the doubles title at the Korea Open in September, defeating Maya Joint and Caty McNally in the final.

+The following month, Siniaková teamed with Storm Hunter to win the doubles title at the Wuhan Open, defeating Anna Danilina and Aleksandra Krunić in the final.

 National representation

-In February 2017, she was nominated to the Fed Cup team for the first time by the captain Petr Pála as she was the third best ranked woman Czech tennis player (considering Petra Kvitová's injury) after Karolína Plíšková and Barbora Strýcová.
-Anyway, the captain announced eventually that Siniaková would first of all collect experience.
+In February 2017, she was nominated to the Fed Cup team for the first time by the captain Petr Pála as she was the third best ranked woman Czech tennis player (considering Petra Kvitová's injury) after Karolína Plíšková and Barbora Strýcová and would benefit from the experience.
+She was again part of the Fed Cup the following year, playing in both the semi-finals and final.
+She won a singles and doubles rubber in the latter, thereby collecting the final points Czech Republic needed to win the event.

-Siniaková along with Barbora Krejčíková made history for Czech Republic as they won the gold medal in the women's tennis double at the 2020 Summer Olympics.
+Siniaková along with Barbora Krejčíková won the gold medal in the women's doubles at the 2020 Summer Olympics.

-Siniakova was part of the Czech team at the 2020-21 Billie Jean King Cup Finals in Prague, where she played doubles alongside Lucie Hradecká.
+Siniaková was also part of the Czech team at the 2020-21 Billie Jean King Cup Finals in Prague, where she played doubles alongside Lucie Hradecká.

-She was also part of the Czech team at the 2022 Billie Jean King Cup Finals held in Glasgow, Scotland.
-In the group stage she teamed up with Markéta Vondroušová to win a doubles tie against Poland and earned the winning point by beating Coco Gauff in singles.
+She was again part of the Czech team at the 2022 Billie Jean King Cup Finals held in Glasgow, Scotland.
+In the group stage, she teamed up with Markéta Vondroušová to win a doubles tie against Poland and earned the winning point by beating Coco Gauff in singles.